top of page

 So what about similarity?
 Similarity is really important, and its what helps us generalise.
 The people in the example above could come to see similarities in speaking a language with other things, such as sign language (non-oral), or computer code.
 This adds more meaning to the understanding of “language” as a concept.

-The key to understanding variation theory is that it states that you first perceive a difference to understand something new—to make meaning of a new concept.
-And then, you must perceive similarity to generalise that concept to other examples.
+The key to understanding variation theory is that it states that you first perceive a difference to understand something new and perceive similarity to generalise that concept to other examples.
 In that order.
 Difference before similarity.

-But variation theory doesn’t impose that every lesson must show difference first followed by examples of similarity.
+Nevertheless, variation theory doesn’t impose that every lesson must show difference first followed by examples of similarity.
+It's a theory of learning, not a theory of a lesson.
 If we are confident our students are already aware of a concept, we may use analogy (similarity) as our first resource.
 Sometimes a lesson's objective is simply generalisation.

 The idea that differences are what make the difference is much deeper than the development of variation theory.
-However, Ference Marton’s work in developing variation theory (over decades) was turning this idea into a theory of learning that is pedagogically effective.
+However, Ference Marton’s work in developing variation theory (over decades) was in developing the idea into a theory of learning that is classroom effective.

 In a nutshell, Marton realised that if “discerning” (“telling apart” or “distinguishing”) was key to perceiving difference, then logically, you would try to make the difference super obvious to students.